ChthonVII/guildwarslinuxinstallguide/README.md

 In the "Properties" menu "Compatibility" tab, set it to use whatever version of Proton you like.

-In the "Properties" menu "Shortcut" tab, you can set "LAUNCH OPTIONS" to include command line parameters like `-fps <number`.
+In the "Properties" menu "Shortcut" tab, you can set "LAUNCH OPTIONS" to include command line parameters like `-fps <number>`.
 However, if you end up using a script to launch uMod and/or Toolbox (see below), parameters would go inside that script instead.

-Something important to note: When you add a non-Steam game to Steam, Steam creates a more-or-less copy of its wine prefix at `{steam directory}/steamapps/compatdata/{random numbers}/pfx`. (`{steam directory`} is probably `~/.steam/steam`, but it varies by distro and when you fist installed Steam.)
+Something important to note: When you add a non-Steam game to Steam, Steam creates a more-or-less copy of its wine prefix at `{steam directory}/steamapps/compatdata/{random numbers}/pfx`. (`{steam directory`} is probably `~/.steam/steam`, but it varies by distro and when you first installed Steam.)
 When you launch Guild Wars via Steam, *this* is the wine prefix being used.
 This has several consequences of note:
 - All the add-ons (Toolbox, DirectSong, etc.) need to be installed into this new prefix.
 - `winecfg` needs to be invoked for this prefix.
 - The original wine prefix isn't used anymore, and you can even delete everything except for the Guild Wars directory.